ros2/rclcpp/rclcpp/QUALITY_DECLARATION.md

 #### `rcpputils`

-The `rcpputils` package provides an API which contains common utilities and data structures needed when programming in C++.
+The `rcpputils` package provides an API which contains common utilities and data structures useful when programming in C++.

-It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcutils/blob/master/QUALITY_DECLARATION.md).
+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcpputils/blob/master/QUALITY_DECLARATION.md).

 #### `rcutils`

-The `rcutils` package provides an API which contains common utilities and data structures needed when programming in C.
+The `rcutils` package provides an API which contains common utilities and data structures useful when programming in C.

 It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcutils/blob/master/QUALITY_DECLARATION.md).